Quickstart

 This vignette demonstrates how to use the package to fit and compare these different modeling formulas.
 You’ll learn how to:

-- Fit a global model (all subgroup variables in one model)
+- Fit global models (all subgroup variables in one unified model)

 - Generate summaries of subgroup treatment effects